AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/sample-themes-templates-form-data-models-core-components.md

 ### Canvas {#Canvas}

-Canvas theme is the default theme for forms, and emphasizes use of basic colors, transparency, and flat icons.
+Canvas theme is the default theme for forms, and emphasizes the use of basic colors, transparency, and flat icons.
 In the screenshot below, you can see how the Canvas theme looks.

 ![Canvas theme](/help/adaptive-forms/assets/Safety-Inspection-Theme-Canvas.png)